Hakima Darhmouch

-Hakima Darhmouch is a Belgian journalist born on April 2, 1978, in Saint-Josse (Brussels) to Moroccan parents.
-She works on RTL-TVI, the private French-language television station.
+Hakima Darhmouch is a Belgian journalist born on April 2, 1978, in Saint-Josse-ten-Noode, Brussels to Moroccan parents.
+She works on RTL-TVI, a private French-language television station for Belgium.

-Biography

-Childhood
+Early life

 Hakima went to nursery school and spent half of her primary school years at the number 14 primary school in Schaerbeek.
 From that time Hakima remembers her regular attendance at school, despite her young age, and also a certain number of values inculcated in the family, in particular the love of learning.

 Education

 She registered at ISFC (Institut Supérieur de formation sociale et de communication), where she studied communication.

 In the course of her studies, encouraged by her lecturers, she did an internship at Nostalgie and Bel RTL, both private Belgian radio stations, broadcasting in Wallonia and Brussels, which gave her the chance to interview personalities such as Patrick Timsit (her first interview), Valérie Lemercier, Marc Lavoine or Gérard Lanvin.

 In September 2014, in parallel with her journalist and TV news anchor jobs, she returned to school to do a degree in Executive Management at the Solvay School of Economics and Management.